virtual-labs/exp-visualization-protein-structure-au/experiment/aim.md

 1. To learn and visualise the basic structure of a protein molecule.
 2. To identify the secondary and tertiary structural features of a protein from Protein Data Bank (PDB).
-3. To Identify and label the different amino acids in a protein
+3. To identify and label the different amino acids in a protein
 4. To obtain high definition images for scientific articles